DNPLab/DNPLab/docs/source/examples.rst

    import dnpLab as dnp

 .. note::
-   If you downloaded dnpLab via GitHub and haven't installed, you must point to the directory of the package before importing dnpLab.
+   If you downloaded dnpLab via GitHub and haven't installed, you must add the directory for dnpLab to the system path before importing dnpLab.
 Add the following lines to the beginning of the script:

    .. code-block:: python